renwinping/qusageplot/README.md

 `QUsagePlot::setThemeColor` is used to set the theme color, the input should be the color of the border, the rest of everything will be hanled automatically to match the border color.

+### Add real-time data
+Data is added via `QUsagePlot::addData(double data)`, by calling this method, `data` is added to the tail of the real-time data sequence, the head of the sequence is removed, if the size of it is larger than what we previously set via `QUsagePlot::setMaximumTime`.

+You can simply call this method multiple times to add a set of data but the common use of it is to call it repeatedly, like, connect a slot to `QTimer::timeout` signal, in the slot, do some data processing and call `QUsagePlot::addData`, thus making it a real-time plotting tool.

 ### Sample code for setting up